-Learn how to make the best homemade Vegan Hot Chocolate in just 5 minutes!
-Perfectly creamy, chocolatey and rich with just the right amount of sweetness.
-Totally customizable, too!
+Learn how to make the best 5-minute Vegan Hot Chocolate using just 6 ingredients!
+It’s rich, chocolatey, and has just the right amount of sweetness.

 Ingredients needed (with substitutions)